atlanhq/camelot/docs/user/quickstart.rst

         'page': 1
     }

 Woah!
 The accuracy is top-notch and whitespace is less, that means the table was parsed correctly (most probably).
-You can access the table as a pandas DataFrame by using its ``df``.
+You can access the table as a pandas DataFrame by using the :class:`table <camelot.core.Table> object's` ``df`` property.

 ::